 All LC1s have one lesson per week dedicated to Philosophical Enquiry.
 These sessions are designed to introduce students to new and alternative methods of approaching learning.
 The lessons will be enquiry-based, meaning they are centred around a question or questions students consider themselves about a particular area of stimulus.
 This will aid students in their development of skills such as questioning, listening, analysing and evaluating.
 It will also give students the chance to improve their confidence and ability in public speaking.
 Philosophical Enquiry, therefore, aims to have an impact across the whole syllabus as it enables students to think more carefully about how they tackle the learning of new ideas and information.

 All girls in UC4 take a course entitled Ethics, Philosophy and Culture which is a skills-based course providing them with invaluable insight into key current affairs and issues such as crime and punishment and the role of women in Islam.
-The department's eight members of staff are subject specialists who make sure that girls have the opportunity to look in depth at what is happening in the news at the time.
+All members of staff in the department are subject specialists who make sure that girls have the opportunity to look in depth at what is happening in the news at the time.

-Co-curricular activities include the Philosophy Café, Philosophy Society, and Essay competitions.
+Co-curricular activities include the opportunity to complete the School Certificate in Philosophy, Philosophy Society, and Essay competitions.
 We also host a range of trips and events.
 Girls visit mosques, churches, synagogues, cathedrals, a Buddhist hermitage and museums.
 Expert speakers frequently visit College to ensure girls benefit from an even wider range of influences.